US Careers Hub: Excel Basics - Part 3: Understanding Rows, Columns, Cells, and Cell Referencing

 This notation is used throughout Excel.

-All of these represent vertical ranges within a single column.
+All of these are, in fact, vertical ranges within one column.

 Multi-Column Ranges

-You can also select cells spanning multiple rows and columns.
+You can select cells spanning several rows and/or columns.

 For example, imagine selecting:

-The selected area includes all cells between those two corners.
+That area includes all cells between those 2 corners.

 The range is written as: